Tutorial: How to Search

-Click and DragYou can move the map around yourself until it is centered where you want to search.
-Double clicking the map will zoom it in, click and drag will move it around.
+Move the map around until it is centered where you intend to search.
+Double clicking the map will zoom it in, clicking and draging will move it around.
 These controls can also be found in the upper right corner of the map.
 A full or partial address may be searched from the search bar in the top right corner of the Map.
 As you type, the search bar pre-populate with suggestions, just like Google Maps's search bar.
 Once you confirm/hit enter, it will re-center the map with a marker over the address you typed.

 There are four different search options: Nearby, Shape, Map View, and Everywhere.
-We'll go through each and their use cases below.
+We'll cover each and their use cases below.

-The Nearby search creates a radius out from the center point based on the provided range.
-This could be a record, an arbitrary center, or a manually entered address.
-Set the radius of the search with Range (I chose 5 miles) and click your Data Set.
-The plotted results are records found within 5 miles of the point of origin.
+The Nearby search creates a search radius out from the center point based on the provided range.
+This could be a record, an address, a any chosen spot on the map.
+Set the radius of the search in the Range box and click your data set.
+The example below shows accounts within 5 miles of the origin.

-This is the most basic use case for the map and best for proximity searching.
-A nearby search can help plan a location visit, search for similar accounts nearby, target people for an event, or get a sense of proximity between two different locations.
+A nearby search can plan a location visit, search for similar accounts nearby, target people for an event, or gauge proximity between two different locations.

-A shape search is very versatile.
-It allows for the following scenarios, among others: defining neighborhood boundaries, defining territory boundaries, searching along a highway, and searching over an area that is more complicated than a rectangle and circle.
-The shape search allows geography to play a greater role in the returned search results.
+A shape can be used to define neighborhood boundaries, define territory boundaries, search along a highway, and search an area more complicated than a rectangle and circle.
+In a shape search geography plays a larger role in the results.

 The Map View search restricts results to the area currently visible on the screen.
-To choose your search area, adjust the map zoom and position and then click your desired Data Set.
+To choose your search area, adjust the map zoom and position then click your desired data set.

-The use case for Map View is very similar to Nearby, but is better for general areas, especially when you don't know specific mileage.
+Similar to a Nearby search, Map View searches are better for general areas, especially when you don't know specific mileage.
 For example, you may not know how many miles across the five boroughs are, but you can easily center the map on NYC and New Jersey.
 This also works well for searching around suburbs or larger areas.
-No need to know the mileage between Orlando and Atlanta if you want to search in that quadrant of the US; just use Map View!

 The Everywhere search ignores the map and pulls everything that meets the data set’s criteria.
 The map will zoom out to show you the complete results, up to ~45,000 records.
 After you've selected Everywhere, click on your desired Data Set to see results.

-Sometimes a search you run isn't exactly what you needed and you need to re-run it.
-This could be to change the search type or adjust the search area, or change the data set—there are two different ways to do this.
+If you need to adjust a search—change the type, adjust the search area, or change the data set—there are two different ways to do this.
 To compare the first search with the second search, simply click the data set again.
-If you want to replace your old search with the new search, click the refresh button to the left of the data set.
+To replace your old search with the new search, click the refresh button to the left of the data set.
 It will remove the search from the map and reload it with your new parameters.

-You can view the map results in a couple of different ways.
+Mapped results are viewed in a couple of different ways.
 Visually, the pins or clusters show up on the map.
-A hover over the pins gives you the record name.
-Clicking on a pin or cluster will open the info bubble.
-Here you see complete address information, custom fields defined on the data set, and actionable buttons and links.
+A hover over the pins gives the record name.
+Clicking a pin or cluster will open the info bubble.
+The example below shows address information, custom fields defined on the data set, and actionable buttons and links.

-Below the map is a list view of your Mapped Data.
-Your search is populated into a tab with the data set name and the number of results returned.
+Below the map is a list of Mapped Data.
+Each search is populated on its own tab with the data set name and the number of results.
 This list is also actionable (from the Actions button in the lower right of the map), sortable, and searchable.

-Autoload not really your style, but you have a few favorite layers you always use?
-That's what the Recent tab stores your five more recently layers.
-Found just underneath the search option, you can change your view from all Saved layers to just your Recent layers.
-That will show the last 5 layers you loaded on the map, so you don't have to search through all your other layers to find what you're looking for.
+If autoload doesn't fit your need, the Recent tab stores your five more recently layers.
+Found just underneath the search types, you can change your view from all Saved layers to just your Recent layers.
 Pro Tip: When you create a brand new data set, it will also show up in this list.